Our pre-seed termsheet

 The Investment: FP will subscribe for [a number] Ordinary Shares in the Company at a share price of [pennies or pounds], representing [a percentage] of the Company’s fully diluted share capital for an aggregate of [pounds] (the “Investment”).

 The cap table of the Company on Completion of the Investment will look as follows: (insert a picture of the cap table)

 · See Appendix A for a full cap table

-*****this isn’t a baked in structure.
+*****This isn’t a baked in structure.
 We can do staged investments aligned with our thinking of how best to build businesses: validate an idea, build a valued product, scale a valuable business.
-However each deal is tailored to each opportunity.
+However, each deal is tailored to each opportunity.
 We like to take ordinary shares as this ensures alignment with our founders.
-In terms of scale of investment, at pre-seed we typically invest anywhere from £300k to £500k.*****
+In terms of the scale of investment, at pre-seed, we typically invest anywhere from £300k to £500k.*****